kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`
 }

-// Interceptor allows you to identify the interceptor responding to the EvictionRequest.
+// EvictionResponder allows you to specify the responder reacting to the EvictionRequest.
-// Interceptors should observe and communicate through the EvictionRequest API to help with
+// Responders should observe and communicate through the EvictionRequest API to help with
 // the graceful eviction of a target (e.g. termination of a pod).
 // +structType=atomic
-type Interceptor struct {
+type EvictionResponder struct {
-    // Name must be a fully qualified domain name of at most 253 characters in length, consisting
-    // only of lowercase alphanumeric characters, periods and hyphens (e.g. bar.example.com).
+    // name allows you to identify the responder responding to the EvictionRequest.
+    //
+    // It must be a valid domain-prefixed path (such as "acme.io/foo").
+    // Domain names *.k8s.io and *.kubernetes.io are reserved.
-	// This field must be unique for each interceptor.
+    // This field must be unique for each responder.
     // This field is required.
     // +required
 	Name string `json:"name" protobuf:"bytes,1,opt,name=name"`
 }